 Pitt: Cameron Wright (8-35) & James Robinson (17-50) = 25/85 (29.4%)

-The Panthers' tandem of Wright and Robinson ranks dead last in total makes from beyond the arc, and are the second worst in three-point percentage.
-They're the only tandem that has taken less than 100 triples, but given their lack of accuracy, that's probably a good thing for Pitt.
+The Pitt tandem of Wright and Robinson ranks dead last in total makes from beyond the arc, and are the second worst in three-point percentage.
+They're the only duo that has taken less than 100 triples, but given their lack of accuracy, that's probably a good thing.

 In truth, Robinson isn't completely dreadful, and their combined defensive efforts are far superior to most of the other pairings listed above.
 With that said, their inability to connect from deep has allowed teams to pack the paint against the Panthers, which has really taken away senior forward Lamar Patterson's ability to make plays off dribble penetration.